ExtincTay/ExtincTay/README.md

 Things i can do: <br>
 - Create json rest api's <br>
-- Create static websites using html, css, Javascript (can use js to link to previously mentioned api's as well) <br>
+- Create static websites using html, css, Javascript <br>
+  (can use js to link to previously mentioned api's as well) <br>
 - Make discord bots using pycord<br>